Kev1nM3N/Kev1nM3N/README.md

 Frontend Developer
 ------------------

 I have a passion for creating beautiful, user-friendly web experiences.
 My goal is to grow into a mid-level developer role where I can not only build impactful projects, but also support junior developers in their journey.
-Outside of coding, I love playing around with Photoshop and diving into 2D animation using Moho.
-I see storytelling and creativity as an important part of who I am.
+Outside of coding, I love playing around with Photoshop and diving into 2D animation.

 *   🌍  I'm based in Florida
 *   🖥️  See my portfolio at [Kevin's Portfolio](http://www.kevinmendez.dev/)